 “Atlanta does so much international marketing.
 There’s over 70 trade centers here…and the reason they’ve invested here is because Atlanta does so much business with foreign companies.”

 “There’s over 200 international organizations in the world trade center…there to do a lot of that matchmaking.”

-The exploration isn’t always costly, so look around.
+Exploration doesn’t always cost an arm and a leg, so look around.
 You never know where you might find a partner company that may end up saving your bacon in the future.